hopg/FTP/README.md

 ## Introduction

-File transfer protocol is a network protocol allowing a client to transfer files from a server via a network.
+File transfer protocol is a network protocol allowing a client to transfer files to and from a server via a network.

 This program establishes a connection to an FTP server, specified by the user, and allows navigation and downloading of files within the server.